+- a) Relationship between India and Russia

+- b) Relationship between India and China

+- c) Relationship between India and Pakistan

+- d) Relationship between India and Bangladesh

+- ASEAN

-- 8. European Union and BREXIT - 9.
-BRICS - 10.
-SAARC - 11.
-India's Nuclear Policy - 12.
-United Nations with focus on India's candidature in Security Council. - 13.
-UN Agencies UNICEF, UNESCO, WHO - 14.
-Pandemics: Covid 19- Its global impact (focus on worldwide cooperation and preparedness along with controversies (please collect newspaper clippings for the same) - 15.
-Partition of India-Theory behind it and its legacy - 16.
-Comparison between NITI AAYOG and Planning Commission and their contribution in India's Development. - 17.
-Election 2019- Rise of BJP and Downfall of Congress (1989-2019). - 18.
-Emergency A blot on Indian Democracy - 19.NDA III and NDA IV Social and Economic welfare programmes.
+- European Union and BREXIT

+- 9. BRICS

+- 10. SAARC

+- 11. India's Nuclear Policy

+- 12. United Nations with focus on India's candidature in Security Council.

+- 13. UN Agencies UNICEF, UNESCO, WHO

+- Pandemics: Covid 19- Its global impact (focus on worldwide cooperation and preparedness along with controversies (please collect newspaper clippings for the same)

+- 15. Partition of India-Theory behind it and its legacy

+- Comparison between NITI AAYOG and Planning Commission and their contribution in India's Development.

+- Election 2019- Rise of BJP and Downfall of Congress (1989-2019).

+- 18. Imposition of Emergency in India

+- NDA III and NDA IV Social and Economic welfare programmes.

-COMPUTER SCIENCE (160) CLASS XI SYLLABUS (2024-25)
+COMPUTER SCIENCE (160) CLASS XI SYLLABUS (2025-26)